stefanoborini/book-modelviewcontroller/source/02_mvc_variations/05_qualified_notification_model.rst

 prevent trashing, you can use a passive model and let the controller do the notification once it has performed the modifying action.

+Useful to tell the observers which part has actually changed.